Starting with a model, use the given

 );

-Or to return siblings, both parameters should select a common predecessor.
+Or to return siblings, start from their common predecessor.

 // ...